dustymabe/dustymabe.com/content/post/2020-07-28/post.md

 This post goes through some preparation steps for you to deploy an OKD cluster on DigitalOcean.
 Followup entries in this series will further detail how to bring up and administer a cluster.

+**NOTE**: The next post in this series is available [here](/2020/08/13/openshift-okd-on-fedora-coreos-on-digitalocean-part-1-deployment/).